Environment

 So, how do you recharge your sustainable boat?

-What are the long-term solutions for hydrogen?
+In the long term, what solutions exist for hydrogen?

 What about at sea?

-Floating, movable barges are now capable of producing hydrogen.
+Floating and movable barges are now capable of producing hydrogen.